 Meet your sustainable matcha Farmer

-Our farmer grows the teas with all-natural cultivation in the garden, which is unusual in Japan where many farms use conventional chemicals.
+Our farmer grows the teas with all-natural cultivation in the garden, no synthetic nutrients, chemical pesticides, or herbicides.
 He also uses a traditional stone-mill to make incredibly fine matcha powder.

 The garden also hosts solar-powered panels that shade the tea plants instead of using the typical fabric shading.
 Solar energy helps offset the power needs of the factory.
 This synergy has created a truly unique matcha in terms of production.